 Please note that this does NOT include vital record certifications such as birth, death, marriage, or divorce.
-Copies of these documents can only be obtained from the county health department or court jurisdiction where they were originally filed.

 This is a Homeland Security form required by all employers to confirm identification documents, and to verify the employee's right to work in the U.S. Some out-of-state employers request this form be notarized for their remote Ohio employees.